Noisy Apartments, Cognitive Dissonance, and the Cost of Self-Justificationby David Zahl on Aug 12, 2011 • 12:24 pm 4 Comments

 Self-justification, therefore, is not only about protecting high self-esteem; it’s also about protecting low self-esteem if that is how a person sees himself.

-To read part three, on the role of memory in self-justification, go here.
+To read about on the role of memory in self-justification, go here.

 Or get in touch.